boyercb/parallel-tnd/README.md

 Boyer, C., Li, K.Q., Shi, X., & Tchetgen Tchetgen, T. J. (2025).
 “Identification and estimation of vaccine effectiveness in the test-negative design under equi-confounding”. arXiv. https://doi.org/10.48550/arXiv.2504.20360

 # Abstract
-The test-negative design (TND) is frequently used to evaluate vaccine effectiveness in real-world settings.
-In a TND study, individuals with similar symptoms who seek care are tested for the disease of interest, and vaccine effectiveness is estimated by comparing the vaccination history of test-positive cases and test-negative controls.
-The design has previously been justified on the grounds that it reduces confounding due to unmeasured health-seeking behavior, although this has not been formally described using potential outcomes.
-However, it is also widely acknowledged that, by conditioning participation on receipt of a test, the TND risks inducing selection bias.
-In this paper, we propose a formal justification for the TND based on the assumption of \textit{odds ratio equi-confounding}, where unmeasured confounders influence test-positive and test-negative individuals equivalently on the odds ratio scale, with health-seeking behavior being just one plausible example.
-We also show that these results hold under outcome-dependent sampling design of the TND.
-We discuss the implications of the equi-confounding assumption for TND design and provide alternative estimators for the marginal risk ratio among the vaccinated under equi-confounding, including estimators based on outcome modeling and inverse probability weighting as well as a semiparametric estimator that is doubly-robust.
-When the equi-confounding assumption does not hold, we suggest a straightforward sensitivity analysis that parameterizes the magnitude of the deviation on the odds ratio scale.
-We conduct a simulation study to evaluate the empirical performance of our proposed estimators under a wide range of scenarios.
-Finally, we also discuss how test-negative outcomes may be used more broadly to de-bias estimates from cohort studies where testing is symptom-triggered.
+The test-negative design (TND) is widely used to evaluate vaccine effectiveness in real-world settings.
+In a TND study, individuals with similar symptoms who seek care are tested, and effectiveness is estimated by comparing vaccination histories of test-positive cases and test-negative controls.
+The TND is often justified on the grounds that it reduces confounding due to unmeasured health-seeking behavior, although this has not been formally described using potential outcomes.
+At the same time, concerns persist that conditioning on test receipt can introduce selection bias.
+We provide a formal justification of the TND under an assumption of odds ratio equi-confounding, where unmeasured confounders affect test-positive and test-negative individuals equivalently on the odds ratio scale.
+Health-seeking behavior is one plausible example.
+We also show that these results hold under the outcome-dependent sampling used in TNDs.
+We discuss the design implications of the equi-confounding assumption and provide alternative estimators for the marginal risk ratio among the vaccinated under equi-confounding, including outcome modeling and inverse probability weighting estimators as well as a semiparametric estimator that is doubly robust.
+When equi-confounding does not hold, we suggest a straightforward sensitivity analysis that parameterizes the magnitude of the deviation on the odds ratio scale.
+A simulation study evaluates the empirical performance of our proposed estimators under a wide range of scenarios.
+Finally, we discuss broader uses of test-negative outcomes to de-bias cohort studies in which testing is triggered by symptoms.

 ## Requirements

 This code requires R version 4.0 or higher.
 The following R packages are required:

+**Core simulation and analysis:**
-- `data.table` - for data manipulation
+- `data.table` - for data manipulation and simulation framework
-- `ggplot2` - for plotting
 - `progressr` - for progress tracking during simulations
+- `readr` - for reading/writing simulation results
+- `lmtest` - for linear model testing (coefci function)
+- `sandwich` - for robust standard errors (vcovHC function)
 - `survival` - for survival analysis functions
+- `numDeriv` - for numerical derivatives in estimating equations

+**Table and figure generation:**
-- `lmtest` - for linear model testing
+- `ggplot2` - for plotting simulation results
-- `sandwich` - for robust standard errors
+- `patchwork` - for combining plots
-- `readr` - for reading/writing data files
+- `tidyverse` - collection of tidy data packages (includes dplyr, tidyr, stringr)
-- `dplyr` - for data manipulation
+- `dplyr` - for data manipulation in table generation
 - `tidyr` - for data tidying
 - `stringr` - for string manipulation
-- `kableExtra` - for table formatting
+- `kableExtra` - for LaTeX table formatting
-- `patchwork` - for combining plots
-- `tidyverse` - collection of tidy data packages

 ## Installation